almostengr/almostengr.github.io/docs/lifestyle/2020/2020-01-04-21-days-of-prayer-and-fasting.md

 Coworker informed me of a challenge that he has chosen to take up for this year.
-He said that hi grandson was doing 20 pushups in the morning and 20 in the evening for hte year of 2020.
+He said that hi grandson was doing 20 pushups in the morning and 20 in the evening for the year of 2020.
 Figured that I would give this a shot as well just to see what gains or other benefits that I can get from it.
 Will post about it sometime in the future.